vanHeemstraSystems/home-assistant-tp-link-kasa-smart/README.md

 Based on "How do I log into the web-based Utility (Management Page) of TP-Link wireless router?" at https://www.tp-link.com/us/support/faq/87/

+Based on "I lived with 54 KASA switches for 18 months.
+Here's what I think about them." at https://www.youtube.com/watch?v=JuUSVzjN6Nc

 ## 100 - Introduction

 See [README.md](./100/README.md)